 Essences are somewhere in between a toner and a serum.
 They tend to contain more active ingredients than toners and typically are more hydrating.
 A new favorite essence from Beauty Pie is this one, which is a micro-molecular hydrating prep tonic that feels luxuriously moisturizing on the skin.

 You may also want to incorporate a face mist into your routine before serums/treatments.
-While some enjoying spritzing a face mist at the end of their routine for the aromatherapy benefits, this is the time to do it.
-Your skin is now prepped to receive all the benefits from the products that will treat the different skin concerns you may have.
+While some enjoying spritzing a face mist at the end of their routine for the aromatherapy benefits, you can use a hydrating face mist in this step to add moisture to your skin.
+Your skin is now prepped to receive all the benefits from skincare serums/treatments in the next step.

 Related: Beauty Pie Luxury Skincare Review